Masterclass on Rethinking the Theoretical Foundation of Economics

 Seven 90-min weekly sessions, with optional 30-min “after hours” continuation.

-Three participant tracks (research, policy, business/civil society), each with tailored practical exercises, but joint plenary discussions for cross-fertilization.
+Three participant tracks—Research, Policy, and Business/Civil Society—each with tailored practical exercises and shared plenary discussions for cross-fertilization.

-Evaluation: Active research of worldview transformation, using surveys and AI-assisted language analysis.
+will include a research evaluation on worldview transformation using surveys and AI-assisted language analysis.

 Syllabus and Weekly Plan